KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | x_2          | The second coordinate after dimension reduction |
 +--------------+-------------------------------------------------+

-You can now move on to improving your clusters using the unclustered recruitment using supervised machine learning or analyze/ examine your results
+You can now move on to improving your clusters using the unclustered recruitment using supervised machine learning or analyze/ examine your results.
+See :ref:`Examining Results`.

 11. Unclustered recruitment (Optional)
 --------------------------------------